MarkPuchalaII/Planit/README.md

 # Planit
+** CURRENTLY HAVING SOME DIFFICULTIES
+THIS MAY NOT BE UP-TO-DATE **

-To use this app, fist open Pages in Mac OS (or Google Docs or Microsoft Word)
+To use this app, fist open Pages in Mac OS

 Open tabs for the following docs, in order:
 1. Overall Vision